Dog-Friendly Bundaberg: Visiting Bundaberg with a Dog

 The Grand Hotel is both historic and dog-friendly in the beer garden

-For a completely relaxing day or afternoon, head 40 minutes south of Bundaberg to Woodgate Beach.
+For a relaxing day or afternoon (or even an overnight stay), head 40 minutes south of Bundaberg to Woodgate Beach.
 This long beachside village is home to beachfront holiday homes stretching for almost 5km, but only a couple of shops.

 Perhaps walk along part or all of the coastal walkway, with dogs on leash permitted along the length, as well as the adjacent beach.
 Best of all though, Woodgate Beach is home to the only two off-leash sections of beach near Bundaberg.

-At the northern end of the town at the most northerly residence (about 350m north of the Woodgate Boat Ramp) and stretches to Theodolite Creek.
+At the northern end of the town the off-leash section starts at the most northerly residence (about 350m north of the Woodgate Boat Ramp) and stretches to Theodolite Creek.
 The beach near Theodolite Creek is difficult to traverse due to trees, but there’s a handy small carpark and access path along Theodolite Creek Drive where it bends closest to the beach.

 The other section of off-leash beach is at the southern end of town.
 It starts 50m south of the most southerly pedestrian beach access and extends until 200m north of the Burrum River entrance.
 Don’t expect to see signs marking the start of it.